 - Care transitions and end of life care

-This five year study, funded through the HEE/NIHR ICA Senior Clinical Lectureship scheme ,aims to identify and understand Palliative Care needs of severely frail elders, develop the evidence-base for provision of community palliative care and co-design resources better to access and deliver palliative care
+The PALLUP study, funded through the HEE/NIHR ICA Senior Clinical Lectureship scheme, is a five-year study that aims to identify and understand Palliative Care needs of older people living with advancing frailty, develop the evidence-base for provision of community palliative care, and co-design resources better to access and deliver palliative care

 Overall Research Questions